babel/babel/.github/ISSUE_TEMPLATE/Support.md

 ---
-name: Support Question
+name: 🤗 Support Question
-about: If you have a support question, please check out our Slack or StackOverflow
+about: If you have a question, please check out our Slack or StackOverflow!

+---

+Issues on GitHub are intended to be related to problems with Babel itself, so we recommend not using this medium to ask them here 😁.

 ---